 Second, this area is special.
-We're a little beat up right now [in 2004 (and also 2009)], but we do have our enduring charms.
+Sometimes we get a little beat up, like in 2004 and 2009, but we do have our enduring charms.
 Our climate, scenery, cultural and recreational opportunities appeal to people even in a poor economy.
 Yes, sellers do fall on hard times and need to sell, but mid-Peninsula homes sell faster, even in a slow market, than do homes in other parts of the country.

 But the biggest reason no one’s going to steal a house is that the real estate industry (lately with a big assist from the Internet) makes sure it doesn’t happen.
 Two huge marketing machines, the Multiple Listing Service and the Internet, work together to ensure that every seller gets market value for their home because every potential buyer knows it’s for sale.
 Think about that.
 When every house is exposed to every buyer, that makes real estate a transparent market, one with no secrets, no insiders, no insider deals and no angles to work.
 When thousands of agents and hundreds of potential buyers know about a house the minute it hits the market, the buyer of that house will pay full price, because if he or she doesn’t, the next person in line will.

 All of this works against stealing a property.
 But there are still good deals out there.

 Let’s define what a good deal is, and what a good deal isn’t.